 Damage limitation strategy: Gather up the kids and get active with some energetic games like chase, catch and hide and seek.
 An hour will have you back at ground zero.

 The gym’s closed for Christmas and you’ve missed your regular aerobics class.

 Damage limitation strategy: Banish the winter blues by heading to the park to collect pine cones and other winter souvenirs.
 You should find plenty in an hour, and burn off 200 calories.
 You’ll work off the rest of your usual 400 wrapping presents and writing Christmas cards for an hour.

-You’re heading off to a friend’s Christmas Eve gathering, where you won’t be able to resist her homemade mulled wine (250 for a 175ml glass).
+You’re heading off to a friend’s Christmas Eve gathering, where you won’t be able to resist her homemade mulled wine.

 Damage limitation strategy: Don’t plan your party outfit in advance.
 Trying on and taking off clothes for 40 minutes burns 110 calories.
 And when you get there, circulate and chat instead of sitting down – you’ll burn 140 calories in an hour.